shaunak-deo/shaunak-deo/README.md

 - 🤖 Checkout my work on [GomukuAI](https://github.com/shaunak-deo/GomokuAI)

-- 👨‍💻 All of my projects are available at [https://github.com/shaunak-deo?tab=repositories](https://github.com/shaunak-deo?tab=repositories)

 - 📫 How to reach me **sdeo01@syr.edu**

 - 📅 Schedule a 30-minute meeting with me on [Calendly](https://calendly.com/shaunak-deo/30min).